First-Time New York Voter Guide

 Role & Contributions

-This was a collaborative project with Nick Brenner, Isabel Brandt, Yuan Scisent, and Connor O'Brien.
+This was a collaborative project with Nick Brenner, Isabel Brandt, Yuan Sciscent, and Connor O'Brien.
 My primary contribution involved developing the Ballot Information section of the LibGuide.
-I also worked to ensure users could engage with the guide intuitively, making complex information about the voting system and its technologies more accessible and digestible for a general audience.
+Additionally, I helped ensure users could engage with the guide intuitively, making the complex information about the voting system and its technologies more accessible and digestible for a general audience.

 Learning Outcome